Four young women standing in a green field, facing away, making heart shapes with their hands against a clear sky.

 If you’re concerned about your teen, you’re not alone.
 From the beginning, we work together to determine the most appropriate level of parent involvement based on your teen’s needs, while honoring the importance of confidentiality in the therapeutic relationship.
 When appropriate, I also support parents with guidance and practical tools to use at home, so you feel informed and equipped while your teen is receiving care.
 My goal is to support your teen’s well-being and help them feel more grounded, understood, and supported.

-• Anxiety, stress, or emotional overwhelm
+• Anxiety, stress, or feeling overwhelmed

-• Family or relational stress
+• Family stress, conflict, or communication challenges

 How Therapy Can Help

 Therapy can help teens build emotional awareness, coping skills, and confidence.
 Sessions are developmentally appropriate, supportive, and collaborative, with an emphasis on creating a safe and comfortable environment.
+For parents who are worried about their teen, therapy can provide a space for their child to feel understood, develop tools to manage challenges, and grow in confidence, self awareness, and connection.

 “Be yourself.
 Everyone else is already taken.”